2ndWatch/Platform-MCS-Automation-ROC-CloudHealth-Report/README.md

 Before running any scripts, install the required non-default Python packages: `pip install -r /path/to/requirements.txt`.
 This is best done in a separate virtual environment for this script, so that these packages don't mess with any other packages in your OS.
 Don't go down the dependencies rabbit hole, it's not a good place to be.

+_This text doc will proabbly not be needed._

 Set up a local text document to store information for the accounts into which you will be authenticating.
 You will need at least a profile name, account number, Tenant ID and App ID URI for each AWS account you intend to access.

 ![img_2.png](src/img_2.png)<br>